 Parking is free in designated areas.
 The High School next door will have over flow parking and they will be taking donations to their Booster Club to park there.
 There is a Mall about a block away east that can be used for overflow parking.

 Entry Fee to the Pavilion including the events there and Swap Meet Area is a minimal $5.
 You will be issued an Wrist Band that you can purchase at the main entrance to the Pavilion and that will allow you into all venues.
 No Wrist Band no entry.

-Pre-Registration is not required, however to get a good spot or have a spot for more than one day you should register to keep that space for the weekend.
+Pre-Registration is not required but it is preferred, however to get a good spot or have a spot for more than one day you should register to keep that space for the weekend.
 The Swap Meet will be in the Sports Field next to the Pavilion so bring your own pop up shelters as it may be warm out.
 Entry to the Swap Meet area for Tailgaters will begin on Friday at 3:00 p.m. (not before) and must leave by Sunday Noon.
 There is a controlled entry point to the site to regulate all access to the area.
-Pre-Pay your Fee and Fill out the registration on thpere web site to get a prime selling space.
-Cost is $30 per night or $20 for the day only paid at the site.
+Pre-Pay your Fee and Fill out the registration on the web site to get a prime selling space.
+Cost is $25 per night and day.
 Vendors and Hamfest Attendees must have an authorized Wrist band to enter the selling area.
 All swap meet / flea market vendors must bring the appropriate paperwork to be able to sell anything.
-Please see the Flea Market Rules page for more details
+Please see the Flea Market Rules page for more details.